Justice Department says classified documents at Mar-a-Lago were likely 'concealed and removed' to block investigation

 It presents a strong rebuttal of the criticisms of the FBI's unprecedented search of a former President's residence, laying out clearly how Trump had failed to return dozens of classified documents even after his lawyer attested that he had provided all classified material in his possession.

-A picture on the final page of the filing showing classified documents strewn about on the floor of Trump's office -- full of classified markings like "HCS," or human confidential sources -- hammered home how sensitive the material Trump had taken was.
+A picture on the final page of the filing showing classified documents arrayed on the floor of Trump's office -- full of classified markings like "HCS," or human confidential sources -- hammered home how sensitive the material Trump had taken was.

 At issue is Trump's compliance with a grand jury subpoena, issued in May, demanding that he turn over classified documents from Mar-a-Lago.
 Prosecutors said Tuesday that some documents were likely removed from a storage room before Trump's lawyers examined the area, while they were trying to comply with the subpoena.
 The timeline is essential, because Trump's lawyers later told investigators that they searched the storage area and that all classified documents were accounted for.